 Esther Pearl is the founder and Executive Director of Camp Reel Stories.
-She received her Bachelor’s in Visual Arts from U.C.S.D and her M.B.A. in Sustainable Management from The Presidio Graduate School.
-She has spent 15 years working in Production Management in the Entertainment Industry.
-The majority of her career was spent at Pixar Animation Studios where her feature film credits include Academy Award winning films The Incredibles and Wall-e, as well as Monsters, Inc. Her other credits include; Titanic, Starship Troopers, Armageddon and What Dreams May Come.
+She received her Bachelor’s in Visual Arts from the University of California, San Diego and her M.B.A. in Sustainable Management from The Presidio Graduate School.
+She spent 15 years working in Production Management in the entertainment Industry.
+The majority of Esther’s film career was spent at Pixar Animation Studios where her feature film credits include Academy Award winning films The Incredibles, Wall-e and Monsters, Inc. Her other credits include Titanic, Starship Troopers, Armageddon and What Dreams May Come.
+Esther has been honored for her contributions to Bay Area women in Film, Television, and Media by the San Francisco Women’s Film Institute.
+She was also a semi-finalist for the Echoing Green Fellowship awarded to a social entrepreneur addressing urgent issues in society today.

-She was also a founding board member and the former President of the Board of Bay Area Girls Rock Camp (BAGRC).
+She was a founding board member and the former President of Bay Area Girls Rock Camp.

 Esther believes in the power of great storytelling to create social change.